Arizona Department of Corrections launches program to fight opioid addiction in prisons

 Violet Rose, 27, was the first inmate at the Arizona Department of Corrections to receive the shot.
 She was given the shot on Monday and scheduled to be released from Perryville's Piestewa Unit on Friday.

 "I was doing meth, heroin, really anything that I could get my hands on," Rose said.
 She is serving out her time on a drug charge, and on Friday will be released to parole until March.
-Rose told Phoenix-based KNXV she has battled drug addiction for years and started taking heroin last summer.
-She also told KNXV that's around the time she violated probation and wound up at Perryville Prison.
+Rose told ABC15 she has battled drug addiction for years and started taking heroin last summer.
+She also told ABC15 that's around the time she violated probation and wound up at Perryville Prison.

 "The low point was losing my kids, my children," she said.